Best DC characters, ranked: the greatest superheroes put to the test

 So join ShortList on a trip to Metropolis, Gotham City, Central City and beyond, as we select 10 of the best DC characters in history.
 And don’t forget you can play a part in shaping the list by voting these heroes and villains up and down.

-10 of the best DC characters
+The best DC characters

 A year younger than Superman but every bit as iconic, the Dark Knight is the shadowy flipside of his Kryptonian counterpart.
 Despite having no superpowers to speak of – aside from Bruce Wayne’s very large wallet – he makes sure he’s a match for any villain with his impressive range of Bat gadgets, whether essential (the trusty batarang) or niche (shark repellent bat spray).